krisun09/3202A2ShoppingApp/readme.md

   the time required for object creation and garbage collection.

 ### Too Many Orders

-#### Alternative Solution (400 words max)

-##### Solution Summary

-The solution summary goes here, you should describe what changes you have made to the codebase, be specific to the classes and methods you changed and how.

-##### Solution Benefit

-How did you solution solve the problem, be brief.

 ### Bulky Contact Method
 #### Strategy Pattern